rakicodes/swifties-favourites/README.md

 # How It's Made
 Technologies used: MongoDB, ExpressJS, NodeJS, EJS

 I built this website using the MERN stack and the MVC framework.
+For the backend, the database uses MongoDB and the server is implemented using NodeJS.
+For the frontend, I used EJS to dynamically update the HTML and I also use TailwindCSS for the styling.

 # Optimizations